dgaydukov/cert-aws/sa/files/sa.md

 There are 2 types of members:
 * same account - just send invitation
 * other aws account - create network invitation for another account Aws account and creator don't own network.
 For any changes there should be voting process between all network members.
 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.
 Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.
+AWS Blockchain Templates - you can run Ethereum/Hyperledger on ECS cluster or in ec2 using docker and have full control (compare to managed blockchain where you don't have access to ec2 machines).

 ###### GuardDuty
 Threat management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpc flowLogs/dns logs using ML.
 It's regional service, so all collected data is aggregated/analyzed within region.